Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 Meanwhile, $S_z$ conservation is not exact, and the edge states have lower symmetry (e.g., absence of inversion symmetry).
 As a result, terms like Rashba spin-orbit coupling and ''Rashba-dressed'' interactions can become significant on the edge states despite the fact that $S_z$ conservation approximately holds in the bulk.
 For generic edge states without $S_z$ conservation, the $\mathcal{S}_{I,\text{loc}}$ can result in an insulating state without breaking time-reversal symmetry or charge conservation.
-As we discussed previously, such a TRS insulating state can be viewed as the regular Anderson localization of (dressed) edge electrons through an exact mapping to a noninteracting model.
-The conductance is given by $G\sim e^{-L/\xi_c}$ for $L\gg \xi_c$, where $\xi_c$ is the localization length.
+The low-temperature conductance is given by $G\sim e^{-L/\xi_c}$ for $L\gg \xi_c$, where $\xi_c$ is the localization length.
+At small finite temperatures (assuming the localized order is not completely melted), we expect insulator-like behavior, i.e., the resistance increases as temperature is lowered.
 Thus, the generic edge state may not be sharply distinguished from the trivial Anderson localized edge state through the standard transport measurement.
 Other notable $S_z$-changing perturbations are $|\Delta S_z|\ge 2$ processes (e.g., $:L^{\dagger}_{\downarrow}R_{\uparrow}R^{\dagger}_{\downarrow}L_{\uparrow}:$) and inelastic interactions \cite{SchmidtTL2012,LezmyN2012,ChouYZ2015,KainarisN2014,KainarisN2017,ZhangX2021}.
 However, the $|\Delta S_z|\ge 2$ perturbations are likely parametrically small as the approximate $S_z$ conservation disfavors larger $|\Delta S_z|$ scatterings, and these inelastic interactions \cite{SchmidtTL2012,LezmyN2012,ChouYZ2015,KainarisN2014,KainarisN2017,ZhangX2021} cannot induce instability to the quadratic edge theory.
 Thus, we conclude that the symmetric localization due to $\mathcal{S}_{I,\text{loc}}$ is the dominant correction to the $S_z$-conserving edge.
-See Table~\ref{Tab:phases} for a summary of the conductance in various situations.